tembo-io/pgmq/CONTRIBUTING.md

-After this point the steps differ slightly based on if you'd like to build and install against an existing Postgres setup or develop against pgrx managed development environment (which installs and allows you to test against multiple Postgres versions)
+After this point the steps differ slightly based on if you'd like to build and install against an existing Postgres setup or develop against pgrx managed development environment (which installs and allows you to test against multiple Postgres versions).

 ### Install to a pre-existing Postgres

 Initialize `cargo-pgrx`, and tell it the path to the your `pg_config`.
-For example, if `pg_config is on your $PATH and you have Postgres 15, you can run:
+For example, if `pg_config` is on your $PATH and you have Postgres 15, you can run:

 ```bash
 cargo pgrx init --pg15=`which pg_config`